Diffusive limit of the Vlasov-Poisson-Fokker-Planck model: quantitative and strong convergence results: Conclusion

 \section{Conclusion}

-We have proposed a method in order to treat the diffusive scaling for the VPFP model which provides non-perturbative strong convergence results with explicit rates.
-Our approach may be regarded as an alternative to compactness methods relying on averaging lemmas widely used in this context \cite{El_Ghani_Masmoudi,Herda16,Masmoudi_Tayeb22,Wu_Lin_Liu15} with the advantage that it provides explicit convergence rates.
-An interesting and challenging improvement would consist in conciliating this approach with hypocoercivity methods \cite{Herda_Rodrigues, Lanoir/Dolbeault/Xingyu/M.Lazhar, Herau_Thomann16} which present the advantage of providing global in time convergence estimates but which fail, for now, to provide non-perturbative results in the physical case.
+We have proposed a method in order to treat the diffusive scaling for the VPFP model.
+Our approach provides non-perturbative strong convergence results with explicit rates.
+It may be regarded as an alternative to compactness methods relying on averaging lemmas widely used in this context \cite{Masmoudi_Tayeb07,El_Ghani_Masmoudi,Ghani10,Wu_Lin_Liu15,Herda16} with the advantage that it provides explicit convergence rates. \\

+An interesting and challenging continuation of this work would consist in conciliating this approach with hypocoercivity methods \cite{Herau_Thomann16,Herda_Rodrigues, Lanoir/Dolbeault/Xingyu/M.Lazhar} which present the advantage of providing global in time convergence estimates but which fail, for now, to provide non-perturbative results.
 To be noted that up to our knowledge, non-perturbative results \cite{Bouchut_Dolbeault95,Bonilla_Carrillo_Soler97} treating the long time behavior of \eqref{kinetic VPFP} rely on compactness arguments and are thus non quantitative.
-Therefore, associating hypocoercivity methods with the one presented in this article might be a way to treat simultaneously the diffusive regime $\eps\rightarrow 0$ and the long time behavior $t\rightarrow+\infty$ in a non-perturbative setting and with explicit rates.
-Other natural questions arise from this work such as adapting this method in order to analyze other asymptotic regimes \cite{Goudon_Nieto_Poupaud_Soler05} or to check its robustness on other collision operators such as linearized Boltzmann operators.
+Therefore, associating hypocoercivity methods with the one presented in this article might be a way to treat simultaneously the diffusive regime $\eps\rightarrow 0$ and the long time behavior $t\rightarrow+\infty$ in a non-perturbative framework and with explicit rates. \\